huu4ontocord/rio/README.md

 - The source code authored by Ontocord LLC and contributed by contributors of this project is licensed under Apache 2.0.
 - The TurkuNLP sample data is based on OSCAR and mc4.
 See the information uder turkunlp_data for more details.
-- The ontology data is derived from Conceptnet and Yago and is mostly licensed under a CC license.
+- The ontology data is derived from Conceptnet, Yago, wordnet, and Wikiann and is mostly licensed under a CC license.

 ## Yago
 Yago is licensed under CC BY 4.0. https://yago-knowledge.org/